Papal Navy

 The Papal Navy (Marina Pontificia, "Pontifical Navy"; Classis Pontificiae) was the maritime force of the Papal States.
-Loosely construed, it was in sporadic existence from approximately the Battle of Ostia (849) during the pontificate of Leo IV until the ascension of Pope Leo XIII in 1878.
+Loosely constituted, it was sporadically extant from approximately the Battle of Ostia (849) during the pontificate of Leo IV until the ascension of Pope Leo XIII in 1878 (though the Navy had ceased all operations in 1870), when he sold the last remaining Papal warship, the Immacolata Concezione.

+The Papal Navy was separate from the Papal Army, a varying combination of volunteers, mercenaries, and Catholic military orders, disbanded in 1870.
+The modern Vatican City State does not maintain any formal naval or maritime forces and does not include any significant bodies of water.

 History

+Birth

-Originally protected by the Byzantine navy, the Papal States found themselves in need of a naval force of their own following a Muslim raid on Rome in 843 and the sack of the city's basilicas extra muros in 846.
-Under the leadership of Caesar, prince of Naples, a force of Neapolitan, Amalfitan, Gaetan, and Papal ships repulsed the pirates off Ostia in 849.
+Originally protected by the Byzantine navy, the Papal States found itself in need of a naval force of its own following a Muslim raid on Rome in 843 and the sack of the city's basilicas extra muros in 846.
+Under the leadership of Caesar, prince of Naples, a force of Neapolitan, Amalfitan, Gaetan, and Papal ships repulsed the pirates off Ostia in 849; this first engagement marked the birth of the Papal Navy.
+In 877, Pope John VIII personally commanded a new Papal fleet into battle against Saracen invaders, winning a victory near Terracina, where the Pope's sailors captured 18 galleys and freed 600 galley slaves.

-Later, the Papal States subsidized various fleets during the Crusades and outfitted some squadrons of their own, which participated with Venice and others against the Ottoman Empire following the fall of Constantinople.
-With hired and affiliated ships from Tuscany and Malta, one Papal squadron participated in the Battle of Lepanto.
-Papal ships often assisted the Republic of Venice in her wars with the Ottoman Empire.

-In 1715, Pope Clement XI constructed the Pontifical Arsenal near Porta Portese in Ripa Grande on the Tiber.
-In 1802, Napoleon donated two brigs to Pope Pius VII and the Papal Navy: the somewhat aged Saint Paul, and the brand-new Saint Pierre.
-Under the names San Paolo and San Pietro they sat in the arsenal at Civitavecchia for some years until they were discarded.